Last updated May 15th, 2023.

 In other words, while broad economic development has created new industries and led to the development of urban centers, the average person’s wellbeing has not kept up.

 Occupancy rates are low in Malaysia as there is an oversupply of real estate.
-Purchasing power has not risen proportionally though.
+Nonetheless, purchasing power among locals hasn’t risen proportionally.

 With an overabundance of choice, existing renters get their pick, which means rental yields are rather low at just 3% in Kuala Lumpur and Penang.
 In time, as the population and wages grow, this is likely to change.

-Yet for now, Malaysia remains an option to get proportionally cheap property.
-Especially compared to neighboring Singapore where a closet-sized room can cost you a lifetime of savings.
+For now though, Malaysia remains an option to get proportionally cheap property.
+That’s especially true compared to neighboring Singapore where a closet-sized room can cost you a lifetime of savings.

 It’s worth mentioning that despite being business-friendly, Malaysia has steep taxes in some regards.
 Residents are charged a 20% flat rental income tax, while non-residents pay a 25% tax.